 Here are seven habits that will increase your freelance writing productivity and help you get control of your time.
 The result?
 You’ll pitch more stories, get published more often, and ultimately earn more money.

 Maybe some of these are already part of your daily routine.
 But if they’re not, you should consider integrating them:

 Your work won’t get done unless you build structure into your day.
-Structure was what made things happen when you worked as an employee.
-You had to show up at a certain time.
-You were expected to work for a specific number of hours and accomplish certain tasks.
+Structure was what makes things happen when you work as an employee.
+You have to show up at a certain time.
+You're expected to work for a specific number of hours and accomplish certain tasks.
 This is structure.

 With freelance writing you have a business - and you are both boss and employee.
-Be a good boss and set expectations.
+Be a good boss, set your own expectations, and increase productivity.
 Be a good employee and show up for work every day.
 Remind yourself that if you had a job, you’d be fired if you didn’t show up.

 As a full-time freelancer, that means scheduling at least eight hours a day, five days a week.
 My first few years, I was so committed that I worked 8-10 hours/day, seven days/week.

 The good news is that as a freelancer you can choose the days you work and the hours.
-But to get your work done and increase your productivity, you must block out the time on your calendar, sit down, and work.
+But to get your work done and increase productivity you must block out the time on your calendar, sit down, and work.